worlddemocrats/federation/CONSTITUTION.md

 ### Section 5.
 Termination

-Membership, registered supporter status, and affiliated organization status may be terminated by the individual or organization upon written notice or by the World Democrats for failure to adhere to the principles and objectives of the organization, or for any other just cause, as determined by the Executive Committee.
-Termination of membership, registered supporter status, or affiliated organization status shall be subject to the right of appeal to the General Assembly.
+Membership status may be terminated by the individual or organization upon written notice or by the World Democrats for failure to adhere to the principles and objectives of the organization, or for any other just cause, as determined by the Executive Committee.
+Termination of membership shall be subject to the right of appeal to the Conflict Resolution Committee.

 ### Section 6.
 Code of Conduct

-All members, registered supporters, and affiliated organizations shall adhere to a Code of Conduct, which outlines the ethical standards and expected behaviors for those involved with the World Democrats.
-The Code of Conduct shall be developed and approved by the Executive Committee, and any amendments shall be subject to the approval of the General Assembly.
+All members shall adhere to a Code of Conduct, which outlines the ethical standards and expected behaviors for those involved with the World Democrats.
+The Code of Conduct shall be developed and approved by the Executive Committee, and any amendments shall be subject to the approval of the Representative Assembly.

 ### Section 7.
 Conflict of Interest Policy

 All members must act in the best interest of the World Democrats.
 They must avoid situations where personal interests could potentially conflict with their responsibilities to the organization.
 The World Democrats will establish a comprehensive conflict of interest policy to provide guidance on recognizing and addressing potential conflicts of interest.
-This policy shall be subject to approval by the General Assembly.
+This policy shall be subject to approval by the Representative Assembly.

 ## Article IV – Structure

 ### Section 1.
 General Assembly

 The General Assembly shall be the highest decision-making body of the World Democrats, composed of all members.
-It shall meet annually to set the organization's policies and strategies, elect the President, Vice President, and Representative Assembly, review the work and financial reports, and consider amendments to the Statute.
+It shall meet annually to set the organization's policies and strategies, elect the President, Vice President, and Representative Assembly, review the work and financial reports, and consider amendments to the Constitution.

 ### Section 2.
 Extraordinary General Assembly